-1 Sentences are 2 marks 2 marks Grammatical structures may include: Sentences are grammatically well formed at Entry 1 using basic word order and verb form.
-2 marks use of present tense using accurate word order in simple statements using common patterns e.g. subject, verb, object use of modal can to express ability - I can swim possession - my, mine, your, his, her quantity - some, any, many prepositions of place - e.g. next to, under, on regular and irregular plurals countable and uncountable nouns definite and indefinite articles Not all these examples will be required to achieve the task; grammatical structures will vary depending on the task One or two minor errors do not impede communication.
+Mark scheme Marks Guidance Sentences are grammatically well formed at Entry 1 using basic word order and verb form.
+2 marks Grammatical structures may include: use of present tense using accurate word order in simple statements using common patterns e.g. subject, verb, object use of modal can to express ability - I can swim possession - my, mine, your, his, her quantity - some, any, many prepositions of place - e.g. next to, under, on regular and irregular plurals countable and uncountable nouns definite and indefinite articles

+Not all these examples will be required to achieve the task; grammatical structures will vary depending on the task One or two minor errors do not impede communication.
 Some grammatical errors occur but these do not impede communication.
 1 mark The candidate uses mostly correct grammar but there are errors for example in word order, familiar plurals, articles.
 Grammatical errors are such that communication is not achieved.
 0 marks Grammatical errors are such that the task is not achieved at even a minimal level.